 The web.config file that is created by Microsoft Dynamics CRM does not contain connection strings or encryption keys.
 However, the file does contain configuration information about the authentication mode and strategy, ASP.NET view state information, and debug error message display.
 If this file is modified with malicious intent it can threaten the server where Microsoft Dynamics CRM is running.
-To help secure the web.config file, we recommend the following:
+To help secure the web.config file, we recommend you do these things:

-Grant permissions to the folder where the web.config file is located to include only those user accounts that require it, such as administrators.
+Give permissions to the folder where the web.config file is located to only those user accounts that require it, such as administrators.
 By default, the web.config file is located in the <drive:>Program Files\Microsoft Dynamics CRM\CRMWeb folder.